-The net (loss) for the first quarter of fiscal 2003 was (\$421,064) (\$.05 per share) compared with a net (loss) of (\$675,792) (\$.07 per share) in the first quarter of fiscal 2002.
-This decrease is the result of lower expenses as noted above.
+The net (loss) for the first nine months of fiscal year 2004 was (\$1,039,792) or (\$0.11 loss per share) compared with net earnings of \$19,459 or \$0.00 per share loss in the first nine months of fiscal year 2003.
+This decrease is primarily the result of primarily lower revenues as noted above.

-Notwithstanding the less than anticipated number of new customer agreements signed by the Company and its resellers in the first quarter, management continues to believe that the healthcare document imaging and workflow market is going to be a significant market.
-Management believes it has made, and continues to make, the investments in the talent and technology necessary to establish the Company as a leader in this marketplace, and continues to believe the Company is well positioned to experience significant revenue growth primarily through third party distributors and remarketing partners.
+Notwithstanding the less than anticipated number of new customer agreements signed by the Company and its resellers in the first three quarters, management continues to believe that the healthcare document imaging and workflow solutions market is going to be a significant market.
+Management believes it has made, and continues to make, the investments in the technologies necessary to establish the Company as a leader in this marketplace, and continues to believe the Company is well positioned to experience significant revenue growth primarily through third party distributors and remarketing partners.